Suffocation in ash

-Suffocation in ash was a method of capital punishment in which the individual is suffocated by being in some way immersed into ash to cause asphyxiation.
-As an execution practice, it is attested from ancient Persia and postclassic Mesoamerica.
+Suffocation in ash is a method of capital punishment in which an individual is suffocated in some way by being immersed into ash so as to cause asphyxiation.
+The practice is attested to have been used in the ancient Near East and Mexico.

+History

 Ancient Persia

-In ancient Persia, there existed an execution method where a tower/room was filled with ash, into which the condemned person was plunged.
+Ctesias reports this method from ancient Persia, but modern historians doubt the use of this method due to the contested nature of Ctesias as an informant and the fact that it is not recorded in older Near Eastern traditions.
+According to Ctesias, in ancient Persia, there existed an execution method where a tower/room was filled with ash, into which a condemned person was plunged.
 Wheels were constantly turned while he was alive, making the ash whirl about, and the person died by gradual suffocation as he inhaled the ash.